mediamonks/fast-image-sequence/README.md

 ### Loading images from a tar file

 If you want, you can load images from a tar file.
 This can be useful when you want to preload all images at once with minimal memory usage.
 You can use a tar file by setting the `tarURL` option.
-You also need to set the imageURL, that returns a string representing the URL of the image at an index in the tar file.
+You also need to set the imageURL, which returns a string representing the URL of the image at an index in the tar file.

 ```ts